Bhavani-Bolloju/machine-coding-problems/debounce-throttle-implementation/plain-js/README.md

   debounce(e.target.value);
 })
 ```
-❌ Problem - This simply delays function execution by 1 second but does not prevent multiple timers from being created.
+❌ Problem - This simply delays function execution by 1sec but does not prevent multiple timers from being created.
 As a result, the function still executes for every event trigger just with a delay.

 ### Second Attempt - Clearing previous timer